-The child protection policy for Somerford Primary School is based on a template provided by the Dorset Safeguarding and Standards Team and guidance from BCP Safeguarding team; it reflects the Pan-Dorset Safeguarding Children Partnership procedures and 'Keeping Children Safe in Education' 2022.
+The child protection policy for Somerford Primary School is based on a template provided by the Dorset Safeguarding and Standards Team and guidance from BCP Safeguarding team; it reflects the Pan-Dorset Safeguarding Children Partnership procedures and 'Keeping Children Safe in Education' 2023.

 Con rent rage

 Sect ions

 1.0 What is child protection?
 8

 2.0 What is significant harm?
 8

 3.0 Purpose of these procedures 9

 4.0 Responsibilities and roles 9

-5.0 Pupil Participation in Safeguarding 10
+5.0 Pupil Participation in Safeguarding 11

 6.0 What is child abuse?
 11

 ❖ Physical 11

-❖ Emotional 11
+❖ Emotional 12

-❖ Sexual 11
+❖ Sexual 12

 ❖ Neglect 12

-7.0 Recognising child abuse - signs and symptoms 12
+7.0 Recognising child abuse - signs and symptoms 13

 8.0 Early Help 13

 Responding to disclosures -guidance for staff 14

 Responding to signs of abuse or neglect 15

 Following up referrals 15

-❖ Social Care referrals 15
+❖ Social Care referrals 16

-9.0 Working in Partnership with Parents, Carers & the Community 15
+9.0 Working in Partnership with Parents, Carers & the Community 16

-10.0 Child on child sexual violence & sexual harassment 16
+10.0 Child on child sexual violence & sexual harassment 17

-11.0 Pupils engaging in under-age sexual activity 19
+11.0 Pupils engaging in under-age sexual activity 20

-12.0 Trafficking & Modern Day Slavery 19
+12.0 Trafficking & Modern-Day Slavery 20

-13.0 Child sexual exploitation/criminal exploitation/serious violence 19
+13.0 Child sexual exploitation/criminal exploitation/serious violence 20

-14.0 Forms of abuse linked to culture, faith or belief 20
+14.0 Forms of abuse linked to culture, faith or belief 21

-Female genital mutilation 20
+Female genital mutilation 21

 Forced Marriage 21

 So called 'honour-based' violence 21

-Breast Ironing 21
+Breast Ironing 22

-Radicalisation and Extremism 21
+Radicalisation and Extremism 22

 Prevent 22

-15.0 Domestic Abuse 23
+15.0 Domestic Abuse 24

-16.0 Pupils with Child Protection or Child in Need Plans 24
+16.0 Pupils with Child Protection or Child in Need Plans 25

-17.0 Children with special educational needs and who are disabled 24
+17.0 Children with special educational needs and who are disabled 25

 18.0 Children with Mental Health/Emotional Health Needs 25

-19.0 Children who are looked after, those previously looked after 25
+19.0 Children who are looked after, those previously looked after 26

 and care leavers

 20.0 Substance Abuse 26

-21.0 Children and the Court system 26

-22.0 Homelessness 26

-23.0 Children with family members in prison 26

-24.0 Children missing from education, exclusion and attendance 26

-25.0 Lockdown Policy 28

-26.0 Taking action in response to a disclosure 28

-27.0 Responding to concerns reported by parents or others in the community 29

-28.0 Remember 29

-29.0 Response from Children's Social Care to a school referral 30

-30.0 Responding to allegations or concerns about staff or volunteers 31

-31.0 If you have any concerns about a colleague 31

-32.0 Allegations against Supply Teachers 32

-33.0 Welcoming other Practitioners 32

-34.0 Safer Recruitment 32

-35.0 Safer Working Practice 32

-36.0 Training 34

-37.0 Raising concerns about safeguarding practice in our school 35

-38.0 Information for parents' & carers 35

-39.0 Contextual Safeguarding 36

-40.0 Off Site Visits 36

-41.0 Use of Alternative Provision 36

-42.0 Photography & Images 36

-43.0 Other Relevant Policies 37

-44.0 School Safeguarding Responsibility Summary 37

-45.0 Links to relevant law and guidance 40

-endices

-1.0 Useful Contacts 42

-2.0 Possible indicators of abuse 43

-3.0 Guidance for school on records made when there are safeguarding or child protection concerns - revised September 2021 46

-4.0 Child Protection Summary for all visiting professionals to Somerford Primary School 54
+21.0 Children and the Court system 27

+22.0 Homelessness 27

+23.0 Children with family members in prison 27

+24.0 Online Safety including filtering and monitoring 27

+25.0 Children missing from education, exclusion and attendance 28

+26.0 Lockdown Policy 29

+27.0 Taking action in response to a disclosure 29

+28.0 Responding to concerns reported by parents or others 30

+in the community

+29.0 Remember 31

+30.0 Response from Children's Social Care to a school referral 32

+31.0 Responding to allegations or concerns about staff or volunteers 32

+32.0 If you have any concerns about a colleague 33

+33.0 Allegations against Supply Teachers 33

+34.0 Welcoming other Practitioners 33

+35.0 Safer Recruitment 34

+36.0 Safer Working Practice 34

+37.0 Training 35

+38.0 Raising concerns about safeguarding practice in our school 36

+39.0 Information for parents' & carers 37

+40.0 Contextual Safeguarding 37

+41.0 Off Site Visits 37

+42.0 Use of Alternative Provision 37

+43.0 Photography & Images 38

+44.0 Other Relevant Policies 38

+45.0 School Safeguarding Responsibility Summary 38

+46.0 Links to relevant law and guidance 41

+Appe endices endices

+1.0 Useful Contacts 44

+2.0 Possible indicators of abuse 45

+3.0 Guidance for school on records made when there are safeguarding or child protection concerns - revised September 2021 48

+4.0 Child Protection Summary for all visiting professionals to Somerford Primary School 56